 - The Fair Credit Reporting Act (FCRA) requires certain employers to get your consent to run background checks; and

-- State and federal anti-discrimination laws make employers vulnerable to legal action if their blanket disqualification of people with criminal records ends up discriminating against black and brown applicants.
+- State and federal anti-discrimination laws bar employers from blanket disqualification of people with criminal records if it ends up discriminating against black and brown applicants.

-Some Nevada criminal records are sealable.
-This means they will not show up in future criminal background checks (with some exceptions).
+Criminal records which have been sealed will not show up in future criminal background checks (with some exceptions).

-Below our Las Vegas criminal defense attorneys will answer the following 8 key questions:
+Below our Las Vegas criminal defense attorneys will address the following key issues regarding background checks:

 There are two types of background checks through FCRA:

-- Consumer reports, which show general credit information and criminal history.
+- Consumer reports, which show general credit information and criminal history, and

 - Investigative consumer reports, which also include reputational information.